aaaaa114514-1/ColorMaster/README.md

 ## Scoring System

-Your guess is scored based on how closely it matches the actual color:
+Your guess is scored based on how closely it matches the actual color (using HSV color system):

 - 85%: Green (Excellent)
 - 70-85%: Yellow (Good)